-The latest installment in the X-Men movie franchise is loosely based on the January 1981 X-Men comic book of the same title, which takes place in a dystopian future (2013!) in which most mutants have been killed by the horrific Sentinel robots, and the rest of the world has gone to pot.
-It's determined that Kitty Pryde, the teenage X-Man who can walk through walls, is the ideal candidate to be sent back in time to Halloween 1980 (around the time that issue of the comic was completed) to prevent Mystique from killing an anti-mutant Senator and thus bringing about nuclear war 33 years later.
+The latest installment in the X-Men movie franchise is loosely based on the January 1981 X-Men comic book of the same title, which takes place in a dystopian future (2013!) where most mutants have been killed by the terrifying Sentinel robots and the rest of the world has gone to pot.
+It's determined that Kitty Pryde, the teenage X-Man who can walk through walls, is the ideal candidate to be sent back in time to Halloween 1980 (around the time that particular comic book was completed) to prevent Mystique from killing an anti-mutant Senator and thus bringing about nuclear war 33 years later.
 And yes, I got that comic when it was new, and I still have it now.

-What's changed?
-Well, enough so that X-Men writer Chris Claremont and illustrator John Byrne aren't given a story credit in the film.
-And obviously, although Ellen Page makes a decent on-screen Kitty Pride, she's not the popular character that Claremont and Byrne hoped she would be in 1980, when they introduced her.
-So for the movie, Wolverine has been chosen as the hapless time-traveler - sent this time from post-apocalyptic 2023 to far-out 1973.
-Numerous other story changes stem from this decision, and from the success of the 1960s-set X-Men: First Class.
+What has the film changed?
+Well, enough that X-Men writer Chris Claremont and illustrator John Byrne don't get a story credit.
+And while Ellen Page is decent in the role, Kitty Pride is not the popular character that Claremont and Byrne hoped she would be when they introduced her in 1980.
+So for the movie, Wolverine, of course, has been chosen as the hapless time traveler – sent in this case from post-apocalyptic 2023 to far-out 1973.
+Numerous other story changes stem from this decision and from the success of the 1960s-set X-Men: First Class.
 (Thankfully for the filmmakers, Jennifer Lawrence, cast as the young Mystique in First Class, became a superstar over the last two years, so that aspect of Claremont and Byrne's story hasn't been changed.)

-Moreover, Singer and his writers (Simon Kinberg, Jane Goldman, and First Class director Matthew Vaughn) achieve the impossible, by balancing both the contemporary and the retro X-Men casts, introducing new characters into this massive fray, telling a story that takes place in two different timelines - and having it not be exhausting.
+Moreover, Singer and his writers (Simon Kinberg, Jane Goldman, and First Class director Matthew Vaughn) achieve the impossible, by balancing both the contemporary and the retro X-Men casts, introducing new characters into this massive fray, telling a story that unfolds across two different timelines – and having it not be exhausting.
 Superhero movie or not, that's some advanced filmmaking, folks.